jinnang233/signEverywhere/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+## Note

+This program has been rewritten by ChatGPT, but my abilities are limited, and I cannot guarantee that the program is bug-free.
+Feel free to fork this repository and make contributions.

 ## License

 This project is licensed under the [MIT License](LICENSE).